Skip to main content

 Student Services and Amenities Fee

-All domestic students pay SSAF, which pays for important services like counselling, welfare, sport and independent student representation.
+The SSAF is a fee paid by all domestic students which is used to provide important services such as counselling, welfare, sport and independent student representation.

 Student consultation on SSAF expenditure